keenthemes/metronic-tailwind-html-integration/metronic-tailwind-blazor-server/README.md

 </p>

 ## Setup example
+### Copy Source Folder

-- Copy the `src` folder from the `metronic-tailwind-html` package and paste it into the Vue `src` directory.
+- Copy the `src` folder from the `metronic-tailwind-html` package and paste it into the React `src` directory.

 - Rename the copied folder to `metronic` so that the directory structure should now look like this: `src/metronic`.
-This step imports the necessary styles and assets from the original HTML package into your Vue project.
+This step imports the necessary styles and assets from the original HTML package into your React project.

 - In the `src/metronic/core` folder, delete the unnecessary `index.ts` file.
 This file is not needed for Single Page Application (SPA) integration as it could cause conflicts.
 Instead, rename the `index.spa.ts` file to `index.ts` to ensure proper integration.